John Achterberg: Coaching career

 Earlier in the season, Alisson praised Achterberg in a post on Liverpool's official website.
 He said, “John has proved to be not just a great goalkeeping coach but a great guy, a great person.
 Since I arrived I’ve noticed he’s loved by all here.
 He leaves me very calm and relaxed on a day-to-day basis and we learn from each other’s work.
 I’ve pointed out some areas that contribute to his work and likewise he has helped me with things I can improve in on the pitch."

 On 16 May 2021, Alisson scored a dramatic late winner in a 2–1 victory against West Bromwich Albion, making him the sixth goalkeeper to do so in the Premier League.
 With Liverpool chasing a spot in the top four and the score tied at 1–1, Achterberg yelled at Alisson to come up for a Liverpool corner in the 95th minute.
 The corner, taken by Trent Alexander-Arnold, found Alisson who managed to score with a header, the first goal scored by a keeper in a competitive match in Liverpool's 129-year history.

+On 1 May 2024, it was reported that Achterberg was set to leave the club, after 15 years at Liverpool.
+This follows his contract expiring at the end of the season, as well as his intention to embark of a new challenge following the expected departure of manager Jurgen Klopp.
+On 17 May 2024, Klopp announced during his final press conference that Achterberg is set to join Saudi Pro League side Al-Ettifaq as part of the coaching staff led by manager and former Liverpool captain Steven Gerrard.
+Al-Ettifaq confirmed his arrival to the club on 16 June 2024.